Ultra low input chromatin mapping assays

 Cleavage Under Targets and Tagmentation (CUT&Tag) is a novel immunotethering assay, based on the technology used in Chromatin ImmunoCleavage (ChIC) and Cleavage Under Targets and Release Using Nuclease (CUT&RUN) methods.

 In CUT&Tag, a fusion of protein A, protein G, and Tn5 transposase is used to catalyze simultaneous cleavage and sequencing adapter ligation at antibody-bound chromatin.
-The use of Tn5 in CUT&Tag is a key advance, as this step eliminates the need for chromatin fragmentation as well as expensive library preparation.
+The use of Tn5 in CUT&Tag is a key advance, as this step eliminates the need for chromatin fragmentation as well as library preparation.

 CUTANA™ CUT&Tag generates similar results at a fraction of the cell input and sequencing depth used in ChIP-seq.
 A representative 300 kb region at the LAMC3 gene is shown for CUT&Tag (orange), CUT&RUN (green) and ChIP-seq (blue) data generated using H3K4me3 and H3K27me3 antibodies (EpiCypher 13-0041 and 13-0030, respectively).
 Rabbit IgG Negative Control Antibody (EpiCypher 13-0042) and ChIP Input control are shown for comparison (control tracks are scaled to the track with the highest signal in each approach).